RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### qnode_keys

-    - List of qnode keys to connect.
-If not provided or empty all qnode_keys will be connected.
-If not empty must have at least 2 elements.
+    - List with just two qnode keys to connect. example: [n1, n2]

     - Acceptable input types: list.

-    - This is not a required parameter and may be omitted.
+    - This is a required parameter and must be included.

     - `['n01', 'n02']` and `[]` are examples of valid inputs.

-* ##### result_as
+* ##### node_category_constraint

-    - It determines how to receive the results.
-For instance, one_by_one means that it will return each path in one subgraph.
-The default value is betweenness_centrality
+    - This constraint will display paths that only pass through the user-specified category.

     - Acceptable input types: string.

     - This is not a required parameter and may be omitted.

-    - `['betweenness_centrality', 'all_in_one', 'one_by_one']` and `[]` are examples of valid inputs.
+    - `biolink:Disease`, `biolink:Gene`, and `biolink:ChemicalEntity` are examples of valid inputs.

 ## ARAX_infer
 ### infer(action=drug_treatment_graph_expansion)